licky-licky/toji-no-miko-translations/docs/md/docs/1_-_On_the_Other_Side_of_the_Tournament.md

 **Friend A:** You idiots\!
 Stop shouting\!
 Mihono, they just finished saying the pledge and the first round is about to start\!
 Look, it's Kanami versus Ayaonokouji's representative\!
 **Friend A:** ...This is it, the final round.
 I wasn't sure if Kanami would make it this far...
 **Friend B:** Yeah, yeah\!
 It's too bad about Mai, but her opponent was Kanami after all.
 If only they'd faced off in the finals instead of the semi-finals\!
 **Mihono:** It's a real shame\~.
 But, you know......
 Huh?
 In the stands over there...
 Is that?
-Chii-nee\!?
+Chii-nee\!\?
 She said she was going back to Osafune yesterday...
 **Mihono:** (Ahh-\!
 That's why she said we'd meet again soon-\!)
 **Chie:** Fufu, I think Mihono-chan spotted me.
 I was hoping I could surprise her again afterwards, so that's too bad.
 **Chie:** (That girl in the finals...
 Etou Kanami-san...
 At a glance she just barely won every one of her matches, but if Mihono says she's strong then I can believe it...)